bluedenim/log4j-s3-search/README.md

 ```

 ## Solr Integration
 A new core should be created for the log events.
-A sample template for the `schema.xml` is included here as /misc/solr/schema.xml.
+The setting up of Apache Solr and the setting up of a core are outside the scope of this file.
+However, a sample template for a `schema.xml` that can be used is included in this repo as `/misc/solr/schema.xml`.

 Each log event will be indexed as a Solr document.
 The "id" property for each document
 will follow the format: